tmcgilchrist/study/README.md

 Notes from reading academic papers.

-Currently reading "The Essence of the Iterator Pattern" and "Functional Pearl: The Zipper"
+Currently reading "Functional Pearl: Monadic Parsing in Haskell" and "Functional Pearl: The Zipper"

 To Read
 ======

  * Lightweight Monadic Programming in ML by Nikhil Swamy, Nataliya Guts, Daan Leijen and Michael Hicks
+ * Definitional Interpreters for Higher-Order Programming Languages
  * CORFU: A Shared Log Design for Flash Clusters
  * Monadic Parser Combinators by G Hutton and E Mejier
  * Generalizing Monads to Arrows by John Hughes